 “You” Statements vs. “I” Statements Part 2

-Fully constructed our statement looks like this, “I feel sad when you don’t make eye contact with me while I am speaking.
+Entirely constructed, our statement looks like this, “I feel sad when you don’t make eye contact with me while I am speaking.
 I would prefer that we look at each other while we are talking.”
-“I” statements allow us to be assertive while leaving the receiver’s feeling and ego intact.
-It is much preferred to, “You are always looking at your phone while I am talking to you.
-You seem don’t care about me at all.
-You need to state looking at me.”
+“I” statements allow us to be assertive while leaving the receiver’s feelings and ego intact.
+Compare these statements, “You are always looking at your phone while I am talking to you.
+You don’t seem to care about me at all.
+You need to start looking at me.”
 Well, does that make you want to look at the person?
 Not really.

-Yes, we make “You” statements all the time expecting them to yield positive benefits, but they rarely do.
-When we use “I” statements with others, they understand that you’re expressing your feelings, that you are frustrated about something and they are much more willing to dialogue with you about the problem further.
+Yes, we make “You” statements all the time, expecting them to yield positive benefits, but they rarely do.
+When we use “I” statements with others, they understand that you’re expressing your feelings, that you are frustrated about something, and that they are much more willing to further dialogue with you about the problem.
 How do we form an “I” statement?

-In Part 3 of this series, we will discuss the use of “I” statements with that ever-present self-talk that often is so critical of ourselves.
+In Part 3 of this series, we will discuss using “I” statements with that ever-present self-talk that is often so critical of ourselves.

 Yours for better parenting,